 Social Work and Case Management

-The Heart Ministry Center may be able to help with more than just food, clothing and medical care.
+The Heart Ministry Center may be able to help with more than just food, medical care and other basic necessities.
 Center social workers and case managers can meet with clients individually to discuss assistance or referrals to other resources for:

 - SNAP (food stamp) enrollment and recertification